Summer Paralympic Games: Powerlifting

 Powerlifting is open to athletes with cerebral palsy, spinal cord injuries, amputations (lower limb only), and Les Autres.
 Since the competition is a test of upper body strength the classifications are by weight category as in able-bodied powerlifting competition.

 Sailing

+Sailing was discontinued as a Paralympic sport after 2016.
 Sailing is open to amputee, cerebral palsy, visually impaired, spinal cord injured and Les Autres athletes.
 There are three events, one for single, double, and triple-crew boats.
 Classification for sailing in the three-person event is based on a functional points system with low points for severely disabled athletes rising by scale to high points for less disabled athletes.
 A classification committee evaluates each sailor and assign a point from one to seven based on their level of ability.
 Each crew of three is allowed a maximum of 14 points.
 The single-person event can be crewed regardless of points, but the sailor must have at least a minimum level of disability which prevents them from competing on equal terms with able-bodied sailors.
 The two-person event is designed for more severely disabled athletes.